thebushschool/cpjava/lessons/minilesson/code1.md

   // CAN YOU DRAW ANOTHER SET OF LINES FROM BOTTOM TO TOP?
   // OR FROM LEFT TO RIGHT ??
   // YOU WILL NEED COPY CONTENTS OF drawSticks1() FUNCTION
-  // BETWEEN OUTER BRACKETS BELOW AND MODIFY!
+  // BETWEEN OUTER BRACKETS BELOW AND MODIFY JUST
+  // THE "line" COMMAND!

 }